-These parameters are reserved for future use; currently, they must be set to zero to proper future operation.
+These parameters are reserved for future use; currently, they must be set to zero for proper future operation.

-The trace begin routine performs the following operations:
+The trace_begin and Trace.begin routines perform the following operations:

-- Verifies that the version of the NightTrace library linked with the application is compatible with the version used by the user daemon if it is already running - Verifies the supplied configuration settings are not in conflict with a pre-existing daemon or defines the configuration with these settings if the user daemon does not yet exist. - Verifies that the RCIM synchronized tick clock is counting if it was selected as the timestamp source - Attaches the shared memory buffer (after creating it if needed) - Locks critical NightTrace library routine pages in memory as directed.
-Note that you must have the CAP_SYS_NICE capability to lock pages in memory (see "Privileged Access" on page C-1 for details). - Initializes trace event tracing in this process
+- Verify that the version of the NightTrace library linked with the application is compatible with the version used by the user daemon if it is already running - Verify the supplied configuration settings are not in conflict with a pre-existing daemon or define the configuration with these settings if the user daemon does not yet exist. - Verify that the RCIM synchronized tick clock is counting if it was selected as the timestamp source - Attach the shared memory buffer (after creating it if needed) - Lock critical NightTrace library routine pages in memory as directed.
+Note that you must have the CAP_SYS_NICE capability to lock pages in memory (see "Privileged Access" on page C-1 for details). - Initialize trace event tracing in this process

 A process that results from the execve(2) system service does not inherit a trace mechanism.
-Therefore, if that process is to log trace events, it must initialize the trace with trace_begin.
+Therefore, if that process is to log trace events, it must initialize the trace with trace_begin or Trace.begin.
 Processes that result from a fork in a process that has already initialized the tracing session need not call trace_begin.

-The trace_begin routine must be called only once per parent process (unless an intervening trace end call has been made).
+The trace_begin or Trace.begin routine must be called only once per parent process (unless an intervening trace_end or Trace.end call has been made).